Hotz99/hardhat/docs/report.md

 - enable lenders to verify credit tier without exposing raw financial data
 - immutable access control to off-chain data:

-Off-chain data must be stored in a controlled environment that implements access gates tied to the on-chain consent state.
-The chain does not enforce access to arbitrary third-party assets; it enforces access to a storage layer designed to honor its signals.

 ### Concerns

 #### Re‑identifiability

 A user becomes re‑identifiable when a data point—alone or combined with other attributes—lets an observer infer who the user is, even if the data is hashed or partially anonymized.
 High‑precision numerical credit scores act as quasi‑identifiers because they are statistically sparse.
 A specific score (e.g. 742) appears in far fewer real‑world profiles than a broad tier like “Good” or "A", making it easier to match to external datasets or leaked credit bureau records.

-#### Data exposure risk
+#### Data Exposure Risk

 A system leaks information when an observer can derive sensitive facts from values stored or inferred on-chain.
 Numerical credit scores directly encode financial behavior patterns and can be correlated with income, debt ratios, or default probability.
 Even if hashed, the low entropy of a limited range (300–850) allows brute‑force reversal and reconstruction of the exact score.
 Once reversed, the chain becomes a public broadcast of an individual’s private financial state.

-#### Why these matter despite wanting transparency
+#### Why These Matter Despite Wanting Transparency

 Transparency of _mechanics_ (how scoring works, how consent is enforced, how access is logged) does not require transparency of _raw personal metrics_.
 Public blockchains expose all state permanently.
 A transparent, immutable audit of _who accessed what_ is desirable; a transparent broadcast of every user’s precise credit score is not.

-Using categorical tiers preserves transparency of process and validation while constraining what an adversary can infer.
-It eliminates brute‑force reversibility and prevents unique financial fingerprints from being tied to on-chain identities.

-Low entropy of fine-grained categories becomes a security problem only when the value is **small enough to brute-force and uniquely identifying when recovered**.
+Low entropy of fine-grained categories becomes a security problem when the value is **small enough to brute-force and uniquely identifying when recovered**.
-Numerical credit scores (300–850) fit this pattern:
+Our initial idea of numerical credit scores (300–850) fit this pattern:

 - The search space is tiny
 - A recovered score is highly specific to one individual